fau-is/IntroCS/Modulo/README.md

 Example:
 $ ./modulo
 Input = 2
-Output = 2 is an even number!
+2 is an even number!
 $
 $./modulo
 Input = 3
-Output = 3 is an uneven number!
+3 is an uneven number!
 $
 ~~~